jab-r/rust-nostr-relay/NIP-EE-RELAY.md

 }
 ```

-- The `content` hex encoded serialized `KeyPackageBundle` from MLS.
+- The `content` field contains the serialized `KeyPackageBundle` from MLS.
+  - New implementations SHOULD use **base64** encoding and include `["encoding","base64"]`.
+  - Legacy implementations MAY omit the tag and use hex (for backward compatibility).
 - The `mls_protocol_version` tag is required and MUST be the version number of the MLS protocol version being used.
 For now, this is `1.0`.
 - The `ciphersuite` tag is the value of the MLS ciphersuite that this KeyPackage Event supports.
 [Read more about ciphersuites in MLS](https://www.rfc-editor.org/rfc/rfc9420.html#name-mls-cipher-suites).
 - The `extensions` tag is an array of MLS extension IDs that this KeyPackage Event supports.
 [Read more about MLS extensions](https://www.rfc-editor.org/rfc/rfc9420.html#name-extensions).
+- The `encoding` tag when present and with valud `base64` indicates the content is a base64 encoded keypackage, otherwise context is a hex encoded keypackge.
 - (optional) The `client` tag helps other clients manage the user experience when they receive group invites but don't have access to the signing key.
 - The `relays` tag identifies each of the relays that the client will attempt to publish this KeyPackage event.
 This allows for deletion of KeyPackage Events at a later date.
 - (optional) The `-` tag can be used to ensure that KeyPackage Events are only published by their authenticated author.
 Read more in [NIP-70](70.md)